Future waste initiatives

 Advanced waste technologies in waste management are new methods that help to recover more recyclable materials from waste, and use new technologies to utilise waste, such as creating energy, rather than sending it straight to landfill.

-Yarra Ranges is part of a group of 16 councils from across Melbourne, working with the Metropolitan Waste and Resource Recovery Group (MWRRG) to investigate options for dealing with waste in a smarter way into the future.
+Yarra Ranges is part of a group of 16 councils from across Melbourne working to investigate options for dealing with waste in a smarter way into the future.

-For more information on Alternative Waste Technologies, see the MWRRG website
+For more information on Alternative Waste Technologies, see this video.

 Food and Garden Organics